WVURAIL/dspira/_posts/2020-07-24-HowFastAreWeMoving.md

 tags: ['School-Teachers', 'Students', 'Hobbyists']
 categories: ['Astronomy']
 order: 4
+meta_description: "Calculate how fast Earth and the Sun move through space.
+Use a classroom activity to compare rotation, orbital motion, and galactic motion."
 ---
 This lesson is designed at three different levels.
 Each is mainly after the students being able to determine the speed of the Earth around the Sun.